RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 ## 12. Prebuilt Examples: Minimizing Images Nobody Built Here

 Every example up to this point ships a Dockerfile.
 The pipeline builds it, minimizes the result, and compares the two.
-Fifteen of the 39 vendored awesome-compose entries do not work that way — twelve of them contain no Dockerfile at all and only wire together images pulled from a registry, and three more (`react-rust-postgres` and the two WasmEdge entries) are a separate story told in §6.
-This section covers the twelve, why four of them are in the results, and why the other eight are not.
+Twelve of the 39 vendored awesome-compose entries do not work that way: they contain no Dockerfile at all and only wire together images pulled from a registry.
+The two WasmEdge entries are a separate story told in §6; `react-rust-postgres` is a buildable, validated result.
+This section covers the twelve prebuilt entries, why nine are in the results, and why the other three are not.

 ### 12.1 What is structurally different